Rwilson1729/bro_amqp_plugin/README.md

 ## Introduction
+This is a modified version of a plugin orginally created by Packetsled.
+The original is available at <https://github.com/Rwilson1729/bro_amqp_plugin>

 PS::amp is a plugin that provides support for writing data to an ``AMQP`` server.
 This plugin provides support the ``AMQP Protocol,`` specifically ``RabbitMQ.``